anton-dovzhenko/q-maths/README.md

 Every file in the library corresponds to particular namespace, where functions from given maths area are consolidated

-* .math.a - is algebra namespace.
+* .math.a is algebra namespace.
 Placed in algebra.q
-* .math.b - bitwise operations namespace.
+* .math.b is bitwise operations namespace.
 Placed in bit.q
-* .math.st - is statistics namespace.
+* .math.st is statistics namespace.
 Placed in statistics.q

 ### kdb+ support
 Tested on kdb 3.5+ versions.